 Once you’ve bought your hardware and installed Bitcoin Core your new node will need to go through a one time Initial Block Download or IBD process.
 This is where your node downloads the entire Bitcoin Blockchain, one block at a time, and validates each and every transaction right back to the very first Genesis Block back in 2009.
 The Bitcoin Blockchain is currently about 565 GB.

 As you can imagine, this takes quite a bit of storage space, bandwidth, processing power and time.
-The faster your Internet connect, CPU and storage is, the faster this process will be.
-A Raspberry Pi 4 8 GB with a SSD should complete it in around 2-3 days.
-An old laptop or desktop with a SSD should do it in around a day or so.
+The faster your Internet connection, CPU and storage is, the faster this process will be.
+A Raspberry Pi 4 8 GB with a SSD and a 100 Mbps Internet connection should complete it in around 2-3 days.
+An old laptop or desktop with a SSD should do it in less than a day or so.

 Bitcoin Node Requirements